triton-inference-server/server/docs/architecture.md

 "INPUT" tensor.
 For non-starting requests, it sets the "OUTPUT\_STATE" tensor to the sum of "INPUT" and "INPUT\_STATE" tensors.

-In addition to the default state initilization discussed above, Triton provides two other mechanisms for initilizing state.
+In addition to the default state initialization discussed above, Triton provides two other mechanisms for initializing state.

 ###### Initializing State from Zero.